EmergenceDeveloper/urgentcare-dental/content/blog/all-on-4-dental-implants-cost-uk.md

 +++
-title = "All-on-4 Dental Implants Cost UK: Complete Price Breakdown for 2025" description = "Discover the real cost of All-on-4 dental implants in the UK for 2025.
+title = "All-on-4 Dental Implants Cost UK: Complete Price Breakdown for [YEAR]" description = "Discover the real cost of All-on-4 dental implants in the UK for [YEAR].
 From £12,000 to £25,000 per jaw, we break down exactly what drives these prices and what patients actually pay." date = 2025-10-03 image = "/images/blog/all-on-4-dental-implants-cost-uk.avif" tags = ["Dental Implants", "Full Mouth Restoration", "Cost Analysis"]